vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 # Web Audio API

 The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is a relatively recent system for controlling audio on the web.
-You can define a complex graph of audio nodes that create, process, and receive audio, just like you would in a digital audio workstation or in something like [Max](https://en.wikipedia.org/wiki/Max_(software)).
+It's powerful: you can define an arbitrary graph of audio nodes that create, process, and receive audio, just like you would in a digital audio workstation or in something like [Max](https://en.wikipedia.org/wiki/Max_(software)).

 Our graph is fairly simple.
 Audio flows into the Sine Wave Speech (SWS) processor either directly from the microphone,